bonn0062/GSoD/absolute_beginners_outline.rst

 .. image:: images/np_matrix_aggregation_row.png

-  Once you've created your matrices, you can add and multiply them using arithmetic operators if you have two matrices that are the same size.
+- Once you've created your matrices, you can add and multiply them using arithmetic operators if you have two matrices that are the same size.

   .. image:: images/np_matrix_arithmetic.png

-You can do these arithmetic operations on matrices of different sizes, but only if the different matrix has only one column or onw row.
+- You can do these arithmetic operations on matrices of different sizes, but only if the different matrix has only one column or onw row.
 In this case, NumPy will use its broadcast rules for the operation.

 .. image:: images/np_matrix_broadcasting.png

 - How to extract specific items from an array
 - How to create sequences, repetitions, and random numbers

-  There are often instances where we want NumPy to iinitialize the values of an array for us.
+- There are often instances where we want NumPy to initialize the values of an array.
 NumPy offers methods like ones(), zeros() and random.random() for these instances.
 All you need to do is pass in the number of elements you want it to generate.

   .. image:: images/np_ones_zeros_random.png